mstagg/nhl-scraper-poc/README.md

 run `yarn install`

-depending on the service you want to use, run `yarn start:listener` or `yarn start:stepfunction` or `yarn start:nhlservice`.
+Depending on the service you want to use, run `yarn start:listener` or `yarn start:stepfunction` or `yarn start:nhlservice`.
 Run those in order to ensure data is populated for the REST API in nhl-service.

 Some utility scripts
 - `yarn build` -> transpiles the app to `/dist`